Admission to the graduate program

-Students seeking admission to the graduate program in geoscience must hold a bachelor's degree from an accredited college or university in this country or its equivalent in a foreign institution based on a four-year program, have a strong overall academic record with a "B" average on the basic courses prerequisite to geoscience, and satisfactory scores on the Graduate Record Examination.
+Students seeking admission to the graduate program in Geoscience must hold a bachelor's degree from an accredited university or college (or its equivalent in a foreign institution based on a four-year program) in a discipline appropriate to advanced study in the geosciences.
+Students should have a strong overall academic record with a "B" average on the basic courses prerequisite to geoscience and satisfactory scores on the Graduate Record Examination.
 Upon entrance into the master's program, the student's advisor may identify deficiencies and recommend remedies.
 All deficiencies must be removed before a student is accepted as a candidate for the degree.

 Applicants seeking admission to the thesis option of the master's program in geoscience should contact a faculty member(s) about potential research projects.
 This is a very important first step, because to be accepted into the program, an applicant must be sponsored by a faculty member.
 Applicants are required to submit the following to the UNCW Graduate School: